 There were six suspects (Professor Plum, Mrs Peacock, Miss Scarlet, Mrs White, Mr Green and Colonel Mustard), six murder weapons (lead pipe, wrench, knife, rope, candlestick, revolver), nine rooms and 324 possible combinations of the crime.

-Cards which designated a murderer, a weapon or a crime scene location were secretly selected at the beginning of the game, and placed in the ‘Murder Envelope’.
+Cards that designated a murderer, a weapon or a crime scene location were secretly selected at the beginning of the game, and placed in the ‘Murder Envelope’.
 The rest of the cards were divided up, each player chose a suspect to be, then rolled the dice to move through the mansion.

 Upon entering a room, the player made suggestions as to the murder scenario, and if they held any of the suggested information, other players revealed their cards – to the interrogator only.